Specific Heat Capacity at Constant Pressure using Adiabatic Index Solution

 How to Calculate Specific Heat Capacity at Constant Pressure using Adiabatic Index?

-Specific Heat Capacity at Constant Pressure using Adiabatic Index calculator uses Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1) to calculate the Specific Heat Capacity at Constant Pressure, Specific Heat Capacity at Constant Pressure using Adiabatic Index is defined as the heat required to raise the temperature of the unit mass of a given substance by a given amount (usually one degree).
+Specific Heat Capacity at Constant Pressure using Adiabatic Index calculator uses Specific Heat Capacity at Constant Pressure = (Heat Capacity Ratio*[R])/(Heat Capacity Ratio-1) to calculate the Specific Heat Capacity at Constant Pressure, Specific Heat Capacity at Constant Pressure using Adiabatic Index formula is defined as the amount of heat required to raise the temperature of a unit mass of a gas by one degree Celsius at constant pressure, which is an important thermodynamic property used to describe the thermal behavior of gases.
 Specific Heat Capacity at Constant Pressure is denoted by Cp symbol.

 How to calculate Specific Heat Capacity at Constant Pressure using Adiabatic Index using this online calculator?
 To use this online calculator for Specific Heat Capacity at Constant Pressure using Adiabatic Index, enter Heat Capacity Ratio (γ) and hit the calculate button.
 Here is how the Specific Heat Capacity at Constant Pressure using Adiabatic Index calculation can be explained with given input values -> 2.9E-5 = (1.4*[R])/(1.4-1).